JavIregui/GameOfLife/README.md

   - Game colors
   - Show/Hide Grid

-At the moment, there are no plans to introduce new features.
+At the moment, there are no plans to introduce any new features.

 ## Requirements